-Acne occurs when the pores become clogged with oils, dead skin cells, or bacteria.
-When the pores get clogged, it becomes impossible for the natural skin oils to drain to the surface and causes a bump.
-There are several different types of acne , and how the pimple is formed influences how it will look and essentially what type of acne it is.
+Acne occurs when pores become clogged with oils, dead skin cells, or bacteria.
+When pores get clogged, it becomes impossible for natural skin oils to drain to the surface and causes a bump.
+There are several different types of acne, and how a pimple is formed influences how it will look and essentially what type of acne it is.

 A blackhead is initially formed the same way as a whitehead, but the oils and bacteria spill onto the surface of the skin during its formation and oxidize.
 This gives you a blackish-brownish bump that will misleadingly look like dirt.
 A blackhead cannot simply be washed away though.
 It ruptures similarly to a whitehead and will eventually heal.
 As with whiteheads, scars can be prevented with the appropriate acne medication and the healing may move along more quickly.

 When the follicle wall breaks, white blood cells rush to the site to repair it.
 This causes the pore to become inflamed and form a papule.
 If the follicle wall breaks, the white blood cells will clog the follicle and cause oils and bacteria to be stuck in the pore until the follicle wall is repaired.
 Papules are very small and usually go unnoticed.
 A few days after the follicle wall breaks, the white blood cells will make their way to the surface of the skin.
 This will cause the skin to become more raised and red, and is the cause of pustules.
 Pustules are what people typically refer as a ‘zit’ or a ‘pimple’.

 When the follicle wall breaks at the bottom of the pore, this can sometimes cause a collapse of the pore itself.
 This will cause either a nodule or a cyst.
 A nodule is a large, inflamed bump that can be quite sore to the touch, while a cyst is a large pus filled lesion.
 Both are very annoying and can occur anywhere on the body.